wp-plugins/related/readme.txt

 Features:

 * Add related posts to your blog posts, pages etc.
-* Choose from posts, pages or any other post type.
+* Choose from posts, pages or custom post types.
-* Support for custom post types.
 * Re-order related posts via drag and drop.
+* Lightweight in code and database-requests.
-* Widget that shows the related posts.
+* Includes Widget that shows the related posts.
+* List of posts can also be added to the content of your post.
-* Custom markup possible, or simply use the default output.
+* Custom markup possible, build your own caroussel or anything you fancy.
-* Support for multilang plugins, like WPML and Qtranslate.
+* Support for multilanguage plugins, like WPML and Qtranslate-X.

 The plugin was written to have the option to add related posts to each blog post using a simple but functional plugin.
 You can select the related posts yourself manually.